Schultztw/community/tutorials/catchpoint/index.md

 #### Catchpoint setup

-After the GCP ingestion pipeline is built, CatchPoint tests must be configured to post data to the GCP webhook.
+After the GCP ingestion pipeline is built, Catchpoint tests must be configured to post data to the GCP webhook.

 ##### Create a Catchpoint WebHook